 The Bernedoodle, also known as a Bernese Mountain Poo, is a cross between the Bernese Mountain Dog and Poodle.
 The Bernedoodle is a 50/50 mix of a purebred Bernese Mountain Doodle and a purebred Poodle.
-This combination is called the F1 Bernedoodle, or a first generation cross, and it is believed that these puppies grow up to be much healthier than both of its parent breeds and that they display the most desirable mix of traits.
+This combination is called the F1 Bernedoodle, or a first-generation cross, and it is believed that these puppies grow up to be much healthier than both of its parent breeds and that they display the most desirable mix of traits.
 It is possible to have a Bernedoodle with more or less than 50 percent of each parent breed in its heritage if a first-generation Bernedoodle is mated with either a Poodle or a Bernese Mountain Dog.
 Discover more about our Bernedoodle puppies for sale below!

 If you are looking for a smart and loyal dog that will be your companion for life, look no further than the Bernedoodle.
 These hybrid fluffy pooches combine the best of both worlds: the intelligence and low shedding coat of the Poodle, with the laid-back yet incredibly loyal nature of the Bernese.

 When they are still young, some Bernedoodles can be a little bit headstrong or overly energetic — this is particularly true of the toy and mini versions.
 For this reason, it is important that you start your Bernedoodle puppy with socialization and training early.

 Bernedoodle puppies look like little bundles of curly fur and they are just full of love and affection.
 Because these dogs are intelligent, it is crucial to start training puppies from a young age – early socialization is also very important.
 During the puppy stage especially, Bernedoodles can be a little headstrong, but this tends to lessen as the dog matures and receives training.
 Make sure to set the right path for your pooch while they’re young and eager to learn, it will make both of your lives so much easier in the long run.